Where to stay in Bali? Buzzing Towns vs Unspoiled Nature

 Famous place in South Bali seminyak, canggu area

 Kuta is touristy and fun, filled with shops, bars and shopping malls.
 It’s also where you’ll find the famous Waterbom waterpark.
-Next to Kuta lies Seminyak, the upscale sister of Kuta.
-Seminyak is a classy and sophisticated resort town, famous for its designer boutiques, high-end restaurants and world-famous beach clubs such as Ku De Ta and Potato Head.
+Next to Kuta lies Seminyak, its upscale sister.
+Seminyak is a classy, sophisticated resort town, famous for its designer boutiques, high-end restaurants, and world-famous beach clubs such as Ku De Ta and Potato Head.

 Looking for the perfect destination for families with small kids?
 You may want to check out Sanur!
 Kid-friendly cafes and beach clubs, playgrounds and a long beach with lots of shade and calm water.
-Sanur is the ultimate family destination in the south of Bali.
+Sanur is the ultimate family destination in southern Bali.

 You’ll find the most beautiful beaches hidden beneath limestone cliffs and caves in Uluwatu.
 It’s a surfer’s paradise, but there is more to it than just surfing.
 In Uluwatu, you will also find epic beach and cliff clubs and many restaurants, cafes and bars.
 Nusa Dua is close to Uluwatu, but it is more upscale with malls and beachfront resorts.